The Guy's Summer Style Guide for Weddings

-This is the most straight-forward of the lot, because every guy knows how to wear a suit, shirt and tie.
-But it’s hot, it’s 2014, and your old black workhorse might do the job for a funeral, but isn’t going to cut it here.
-Formal for summer means lighter colours, non-traditional fabrics and slim silhouettes.
-Try a teal suit with a pastel shirt and purple tie.
-Or a navy cotton suit with a white button-down, navy knit tie and white pocket square.
-Or a khaki coloured suit with a chambray shirt, blue tie and navy pocket square.
-Don’t be afraid of brown leather lace-ups, either — they’re more versatile than you’d expect (just don’t wear them with black).
-Finally, if it’s too hot for comfort, simply lose the tie.
-A couple of undone shirt buttons look more glamorous in photos than giant sweat patches.
+This is the most straight-forward of the lot because every guy knows how to wear a suit, shirt, and tie.
+But it’s hot, and your old black workhorse might do the job for a funeral but isn’t going to cut it in the blazing summer heat for a couple-hours long wedding ceremony.
+Formal for summer means lighter colours, unexpected fabrics, and slim fitting styles. (insert suit examples) Don’t be afraid of brown leather lace-up shoes, either — they’re more versatile than you’d expect (just don’t wear them with black).
+Finally, if it’s too hot for comfort, you can simply lose the tie.
+A few undone shirt buttons look far more glamorous in photos than sweat patches.

-It might be the most dreaded combination of words in the menswear vernacular, but semi-formal doesn’t need to cause unanimous head-scratching among men.
+It might be the most dreaded combination of words in the English fashion vocabulary, but semi-formal doesn’t need to cause you such a headache.
 It’s actually pretty simple: 1.
 Take your favourite suit jacket, blazer or sport coat; 2.
-Add a button-down shirt; 3.
+Add a button-down shirt or a plain t-shirt; 3.
 Pair the aforementioned with your best pair of khakis or chinos; 4.
 Lace-up your go-to leather or suede shoes; et voila, you’ve just nailed semi-formal.
 Leave your denim at home.
 Throw on a tie if you feel like it.
-Lose the socks if that’s your thing.
+No show socks are a great semi-formal option too.
 Try the lot with a good-looking pair of shorts if you’re feeling daring.
-Too easy.
+Easy.

-Breathe a sigh of relief, this is the easiest of the lot.
+Now that you're almost fluent in wedding style jargon, let's move to the easiest of the lot.
 Nobody expects you to wear a tuxedo on the beach.
 The key to nailing a casual summer wedding outfit is in the fit, the proportion and the colour.
 Try a cool Hawaiian, striped or colourful short-sleeve shirt with a pair of pressed walk-shorts and suede lace-ups.
 If it’s too hot for shoes you can get away with jandals, but make sure they’re dark and unadorned.
-Same goes for canvas sneakers, but it’s a wedding, so they have to be clean, and preferably white.
+Canvas sneakers are optional too, but it’s a wedding, so they have to be clean, and preferably white.

-Don’t forget you’re going to be outside, it’s going to be hot, and there’s a high chance of sunburn — bring a straw-brimmed fedora, some dark glasses and plenty of sunscreen.
-Apply liberally.
-Rinse, and repeat.
+Don’t forget you’re going to be outside, it’s going to be hot, and there’s a high chance of sunburn — bring a hat, some dark glasses, and plenty of sunscreen.